Awesome Shodan Search Queries

 Produces ~500,000 results...narrow down by adding "Documents" or "Videos", etc.

-Concerning default network shares of QuickBooks files: πŸ”Ž β†’
+Concerning default network shares of QuickBooksarrow-up-right files: πŸ”Ž β†’arrow-up-right

 Example: Iomega / LenovoEMC NAS Drives